Particle PostParticle PostParticle Post

 The shift from 19% to 38% multi-model adoption in a single year signals that the market is diversifying, not converging on one winner.

 KEY TAKEAWAY: Enterprise AI vendor lock-in is weakening.
-The majority of large companies now run at least two foundation model providers, and that share doubled in one year.
+The majority of large companies now run at least two foundation model providers.
 Any CTO treating OpenAI as the permanent default is misreading the market.

 Where the "Claude Is Replacing OpenAI" Narrative Breaks Down